Murray Rankin: Member of Legislative Assembly of British Columbia

-In 2020 Rankin was recruited as a star candidate for BC NDP in Oak Bay-Gordon Head, a riding the BC NDP had not won in nearly 30 years.
+In 2020 Rankin was recruited as a star candidate for BC NDP in Oak Bay-Gordon Head, a riding the BC NDP had not held in nearly 25 years.
 In October 2020, Rankin was elected to the Legislative Assembly of British Columbia after receiving the largest swing in support in the 2020 general election.

 Rankin joined Cabinet as British Columbia's Minister of Indigenous Relations and Reconciliation.
 British Columbia became the first province to release an action plan dedicated to implementing the United Nations Declaration on the Rights of Indigenous People in Canada.
 Rankin stated that, "We must make the province a place where the human rights of Indigenous Peoples are respected, celebrated and finally implemented in every aspect of society.
-The work ahead of us won't be easy – but together, we can change the trajectory of history and address the harms done by over 150 years of colonialism.”
+The work ahead of us won't be easy – but together, we can change the trajectory of history and address the harms done by over 150 years of colonialism."
 In June 2022, Tahltan Central Government and the Province entered into the first consent-based decision-making agreement under the Declaration on the Rights of Indigenous Peoples Act.

-In 2022 Rankin was appointed acting attorney general and minister responsible for Housing following David Eby's declaration that he was running to become BC's next premier.
+In 2022, Rankin was appointed acting attorney general and minister responsible for Housing following David Eby's declaration that he was running to become BC's next premier.
 He was succeeded in that capacity by Niki Sharma in the new Eby ministry.

+In June 2024, Rankin announced that he would not stand for re-election in the 2024 British Columbia general election.